isabelleduplessis/thru_hike_tracker/README.md

 **Mar 7, 2025**

 Completed:
-* EERD for ease on brain - should have done this first
+* EERD - should have done this first

+TODO:
+* Review variable names for consistency
+* Database services - review existing functions and make plan/pseudocode for other functions

 **Feb 27, 2025**